dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/troubleshoot.md

 1. Select **OK** on the **Add extension** blade.
 1. An informational pop-up message indicates when the extensions are successfully installed.

-If stdout logging isn't already enabled, follow these steps:
+If stdout logging isn't enabled, follow these steps:

 1. In the Azure portal, select the **Advanced Tools** blade in the **DEVELOPMENT TOOLS** area.
 Select the **Go&rarr;** button.
 The Kudu console opens in a new browser tab or window.
 1. Using the navigation bar at the top of the page, open **Debug console** and select **CMD**.